createdbypete/createdbypete.com/source/_posts/articles/2014-02-25-a-practical-guide-to-using-rsync.md

 ## Please sir, I want some more!

 More!
 That's all for now but as I think of/remember other use cases for the brilliant `rsync` tool I will update this list.
-Or feel free to contribute your own by [tweeting me @createdbypete](https://twitter.com/createdbypete) or on [Google+](https://plus.google.com/+PeterRhoades).
+Or feel free to contribute your own by [tweeting me @createdbypete](https://twitter.com/createdbypete) or on [Google+](https://plus.google.com/+PeterRhoades) or [create and issue on GitHub](https://github.com/createdbypete/createdbypete.github.io/issues).